I'm a provider

 In general, intra-fraction adjustments can be grouped into two categories: online and off-line.
 An online correction occurs when corrections or actions occur at the time of radiation delivery on the basis of predefined thresholds.
 An off-line approach refers to target tracking without immediate intervention.

 Intra-fraction target motion can be caused by many things including breathing, cardiac and bowel motion, swallowing or sneezing.
 Data also suggests that a strong relationship may exist between obesity and organ shift, indicating that without some form of target tracking, the target volume may not receive the intended dose for patients who are moderately to severely obese.
+Respiration affects the position of all thoracic and abdominal organs, primarily the lungs, liver, and breast.
+The American Association of Physicists in Medicine Task Group 76 recommends motion management for tumor motion that exceeds 5 mm in any direction or if significant normal tissue-sparing can be gained.
+Measurement of tumor motion commonly uses fluoroscopy or 4-dimensional computed tomography (4D-CT), a sequence of 3D-CT images over time, with or without fiducial markers.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.